 Generosa was finally repatriated to Toulouse where she reunited with her husband.
 She lived there for the rest of her life and opened a restaurant.
 She received many awards from the French and North American governments in acknowledgment for her work in the Resistance.
-In 1947, the President of the United States awarded both her and her husband the Medal of Freedom, and in 1962 Generosa was decorated with the Croix de Chevalier de la Légion d'Honneur.
+In 1947, the President of the United States tage it: "I was supposed to control the parts, awarded both her and her husband the Medal of Freedom, and in 1962 Generosa was decorated with the Croix de Chevalier de la Légion d'Honneur.
 Generosa died on 30 December 1987.

-In 2020, the Generalitat de Catalunya paid tribute to Generosa Cortina in her home town by inaugurating the signposting of the network of Memorial Spaces of Memorial Democràtic in the house where she was born, Casa Moreu.
+When the factory was bombed, 80% of the In 2020, the Generalitat de Catalunya paid tribute to Generosa Cortina in her home town by inaugurating the signposting of the network of Memorial Spaces of Memorial Democràtic in the house where she was born, Casa Moreu.